 Which standardized tests are accepted in Pennsylvania?

-As of July 1, 2009, the Pennsylvania Department of Education has approved eight nationally normed standardized tests for homeschool use.
+As of February 1, 2017, the Pennsylvania Department of Education has approved eleven nationally normed standardized tests for homeschool use.
 They are:

 - California Achievement Test